Arkansas State University - Newport

 Employment

-Arkansas State University-Newport offers Federal Work-Study programs to help students pay for tuition and fees.
+Arkansas State University-Newport offers Federal Work Study programs to help students pay for educationally related expenses such as tuition, fees, books, transportation, and housing.

 This program provides jobs for undergraduate and graduate students with financial need, allowing them to earn money to help pay for college expenses.